MicrosoftLearning/mslearn-openai/Instructions/Exercises/03-generate-images.md

 Now you're ready to deploy a DALL-E model to support image-generation.

 1. In the toolbar at the top right of your Azure AI Foundry project page, use the **Preview features** icon to enable the **Deploy models to Azure AI model inference service** feature.
-This feature ensures your model deployment is available to the Azure AI Inference service, which you'll use in your application code.
 1. In the pane on the left for your project, in the **My assets** section, select the **Models + endpoints** page.
 1. In the **Models + endpoints** page, in the **Model deployments** tab, in the **+ Deploy model** menu, select **Deploy base model**.
 1. Search for the **dall-e-3** model in the list, and then select and confirm it.